Jump to content

 • Edge 88+

-The TypeScript declarations target ES2022; both bundles are built using esbuild + Terser.
-The exact targets can be found in BUILD.md.
+The TypeScript declarations are based on ES2022; both bundles are built using esbuild + Terser.
+You can find the exact targets in the Build Instructions file.

 Licence